Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization

+To solve the multi-patient problem, we implement a solution approach that we refer to as the \emph{Enrollment Algorithm (EA)}.
+We use this approach due to the challenges of solving the multi-patient problem given our continuous state space and lack of additive decomposability of the value function.
 Intuitively, the EA incorporates the results from Corollary~\ref{cor-1} to first identify $\mathcal{I}_t$ for each period $t$ (see Figure~\ref{fig:visit-decision-tree} for a graphical representation of the conditions defining $\mathcal{I}_t$).
 If $|\mathcal{I}_t| \leq C$, then we set $y_{i,t}=1 \:\forall i \in \mathcal{I}_t$.
-If $|\mathcal{I}_t| > C$, then we use one of four tie-breaking rules to rank the patients and select the first $C$ patients to be visited.
-The four tie-breaking rules used to sort patients $i \in \mathcal{I}_t$ (and the intuition behind them) are: \begin{enumerate} \item \emph{EA Ascending FBG:} Order patients by ascending $b_{i,t}$.
-The provider may have more patients with their FBG in-control if they focus on patients with lower FBG (easier to control). \item \emph{EA Descending FBG:} Order patients by descending $b_{i,t}$.
-The provider may have a greater impact if they can flip patients with high FBG from out of control to in-control, especially when the patients with lower FBG have slow disease progression (in-control even if unvisited). \item \emph{EA Descending value-to-go:} Estimate the value-to-go of each patient by solving a single-patient problem using the one-step look-ahead policy that is based on Corollary~\ref{cor-1}.
+If $|\mathcal{I}_t| > C$, then we use one of six tie-breaking rules to rank the patients and select the first $C$ patients to be visited.
+The six tie-breaking rules used to sort patients $i \in \mathcal{I}_t$ (and the intuition behind them) are: \begin{enumerate} \item \emph{EA ascending FBG:} Order patients by ascending $b_{i,t}$.
+The provider may have more patients with their FBG in-control if they focus on patients with lower FBG (easier to control). \item \emph{EA descending FBG:} Order patients by descending $b_{i,t}$.
+The provider may have a greater impact if they can flip patients with high FBG from out of control to in-control, especially when the patients with lower FBG have slow disease progression (in-control even if unvisited). \item \emph{EA value-to-go:} Estimate the value-to-go of each patient by solving a single-patient problem using the one-step look-ahead policy that is based on Corollary~\ref{cor-1}.
 Order patients by descending value-to-go.
 The value-to-go for each patient is determined based on the number of periods that the patient would have their FBG in control if we were to implement the optimal policy for a single-patient problem, that is, $\tilde{\mathcal{V}}_{i,t}=\sum\limits_{t' \in \mathcal{T} | t' \geq t} \mathbbm{1}(b_{i,t'} \leq \delta)$.
-The provider chooses the patients that would have a greater number of periods in control in the single patient problem. \item \emph{EA Descending value-to-go/visits:} Estimate the value-to-go and the number of visits required in the remaining periods for each patient by solving a single-patient problem.
+The provider chooses the patients that would have a greater number of periods in control in the single patient problem. \item \emph{EA value-to-go/visits:} Estimate the value-to-go and the number of visits required in the remaining periods for each patient by solving a single-patient problem.